dwenzel07/mcp-sunsama/README.md

 **Stdio Transport:** Requires `SUNSAMA_EMAIL` and `SUNSAMA_PASSWORD` environment variables.

+**HTTP Transport:** Supports multiple authentication methods:

+- **Token Authentication** (recommended for remote access): Set `MCP_AUTH_TOKEN` environment variable on the server.
+Requires `SUNSAMA_EMAIL` and `SUNSAMA_PASSWORD` on the server.
+Clients authenticate using:
+  - Query parameter: `?token=your-secret-token`
+  - Bearer header: `Authorization: Bearer your-secret-token`
+  - HTTP Basic Auth (fallback)

-**HTTP Transport:** Credentials provided via HTTP Basic Auth per request.
-No environment variables needed for credentials.
+- **HTTP Basic Auth** (traditional): Credentials provided via HTTP Basic Auth per request.
+When `MCP_AUTH_TOKEN` is not set, this is the only accepted method.

+**Migration from Basic Auth to Token Auth:**
+1. Generate a secure token: `openssl rand -base64 32`
+2. Set `MCP_AUTH_TOKEN` environment variable on your server
+3. Ensure `SUNSAMA_EMAIL` and `SUNSAMA_PASSWORD` are set on the server
+4. Update clients to use query parameter or Bearer token authentication
+5. Basic Auth will continue to work as a fallback

 ## Contributing